Agent Skills Developer Guide

 8. Sharing and Distribution

-Skills follow an open standard and work across GitHub Copilot and Claude Code.
+Skills follow an open standard and work across GitHub Copilot and other coding agents.
 You can share them with your team or the community.

 Sharing with Your Team